polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ---

-## Libp2p Rust
+## libp2p

-Peer-to-peer networking library.
-Based on Protocol Labs' Libp2p implementations in Go and JavaScript, and their (somewhat incomplete) specifications.
-Allows use of many transport protocols including WebSockets (usable in a web browser).
+A peer-to-peer networking stack that allows use of many transport mechanisms, including WebSockets (usable in a web browser).
+Substrate uses the
+[Rust implementation](https://github.com/libp2p/rust-libp2p) of the libp2p networking stack.

 ## Light Client